 Here are some of the main types of insurance you should think about after you move to Berlin:

-- Home Insurance (Hausratversicherung) – this form of insurance covers any items you own in your flat from your big screen TV, to laptop, furniture, rare book collection etc. in the event of theft, fire, or water damage.
+- Home Insurance (Hausratversicherung) – this form of insurance covers any items you own in your flat from your big screen TV, to laptop, furniture, rare book collections etc. in the event of theft, fire, or water damage.
 Note that Hausratversicherung doesn’t cover damages to your home itself like roofs, balconies, walls, floors, etc.

 - Life Insurance (Lebensversicherung) – a typical insurance that pays out money to your loved ones in the event of your death.

-- Personal Liability Insurance (Haftpflichtversicherung) – everyone in Germany has this insurance – well almost everyone with 85% of residents having personal liability insurance.
+- Personal Liability Insurance (Haftpflichtversicherung) – everyone in Germany has this insurance – well almost everyone, with 85% of residents having personal liability insurance.
 If you tell a German person you don’t have it, they’ll look at you like you’re crazy, and they’ll be right.
 Personal liability covers your liability in the event of an accident.
-For example, you could on your way to work via the S-Bahn and you spill your morning coffee on someone’s laptop, not only damaging their laptop but also preventing them from working and making a living.
+For example, you could be on your way to work via the S-Bahn and accidentally spill your morning coffee on someone’s laptop, not only damaging their laptop but also preventing them from working and making a living.
 Perhaps you’re riding your bike and crash into another cyclist, damaging their bicycle.
 In either of those cases, you would be held liable for the costs of replacing a laptop, the person’s lost wages, and fixing their bicycle.
 Failing to have this insurance could end up costing you a whole lot of money, so be sure to purchase personal liability insurance after you’ve moved to Berlin.

 - Legal Insurance (Rechtsschutzversicherung) – legal insurance covers any legal costs you would assume if you sue someone (like your employer or landlord) or if someone sues you.
 It covers your lawyer’s fees, court fees, and even the legal costs of the opposing side should you lose your battle.
 Note that it doesn’t cover damages to be paid if you lose your court case.